 Exam takers are required to read a paragraph that contains missing words and proceed to fill in the gaps with the grammatically correct word or phrase.

-Exam takers are presented with a paragraph that contains INCORRECT words, which they are required to recognize and select appropriately.
+Exam takers are presented with a paragraph containing incorrect words or phrases, which they are required to identify and select appropriately.

 Exam takers are presented with words that contain missing letter(s), and they must fill in the correct letter(s) to complete the words.